 Like the New Comment 3 to Rule 7.1, the New Rule 7.2(a) is broader, and highlights the ABA’s clear interest in bringing the rules governing attorney advertising out of the dark ages, without making groundbreaking changes.

 New Rule 7.2(b) deals with referral fees.
 Changes to this Rule have garnered much of the attention that the revision has created.
-However, we don’t expect it to have much, if any, impact on online legal marketing outside of potential backlink schemes and soliciting positive online reviews.
+However, we don’t expect it to have much, if any, impact on online legal marketing outside of potential quid pro quo link schemes and soliciting positive online reviews.
 Agreeing with another firm to link to each other’s website—improving your backlink portfolio and scoring points on the search engine optimization (SEO) front—is an easily detectable black hat SEO move that does more harm than good, already.
 Now it might also violate the Model Rules of Professional Responsibility.
 The same goes for soliciting positive online reviews by offering, for example, tickets to the zoo for a 5-star rating on Google.